Robert Searle: Arrest

-Release
+Panama

 Ironically, he was freed after some months to take part in one of the buccaneer's greatest land battles, Sir Henry Morgan’s famous sack of Panama City (Panama).
 Searle was one of Morgan's lieutenants during this renowned action and was given the important task of preventing any Spanish ships from escaping the port.
 At the port, Searle and his crew discovered a barque lying fast aground, which the Spaniards had attempted to burn.
 The buccaneers succeeded in extinguishing the fire before much harm had been done.
 This vessel proved to be a valuable prize and, in a few days, Searle had captured three other ships.
 Commanding this tiny flotilla, he scoured the islands which stretched offshore – Perico, Taboga and Tobogilla, and Otoque, the most distant before reaching the Pearl Islands (Las Islas del Rey).
 He harried the ill-fated refugees concealed there, taking many prisoners and much property.
 The President of Panama, Don Juan Pérez de Guzmán wrote:

 The English, having got possession of the Relicks of our town, found a Bark in the Fasca, although I had given order that there should be none, yet had they not complied with my command, and when they would have set it on Fire, the Enemy came fast and put it out and with it they did us great damage, for they took three more with it, and made great havock of all they found in the Islands of Taboga, Otoque, and Las Islas del Rey, taking and bringing from thence many Prisoners.

 Searle was looking primarily for vessels which, laden with valuables, were known to be hiding in various anchorages along the Panama coast or among the islands.
 On the island of Taboga, while looking for fugitives, Searle and his crew discovered a hidden store of Peruvian wine.
 The seamen promptly started drinking and by evening, most were helplessly drunk.